corda/corda-docs-portal/content/en/docs/platform/corda/5.0-dev-preview-1/BLT/flow-unit-testing/index.md

 ## Implementation of `FlowMockHelper`

-The implementation of the `FlowMockHelper` provides some commonly required wiring of mocks.
+The implementation of the `FlowMockHelper` provides some commonly-required wiring of mocks.
 This may not be obvious from looking at the mock definitions on the `FlowMockHelper` interface class.

 For example, for the mocks listed above relating to `ourIdentity`, `ourIdentity.owningKey` will return `ourPublicKey`, `ourIdentity.name` will return `ourName`, and `ourTransactionSignature.by` will return `ourPublicKey`.